silentorb/marloth-story/books/fairytale/part4.md

 by a little teashop.
 It didn't sell any Jillybons, but inside there were a number of quirky heroes discussing plans for rescuing a princess.

 Adelle paused before a store window.
-There in the front there was an entire box of Jillybons on display.
+There in the front was an entire box of Jillybons on display.
 She put her face to the window.
 The Jillybons were calling to her.
-And I'm not speaking figuratively; they were literally calling her name.
-(By now everyone knew the princess).
+(And I'm not speaking figuratively; they were literally calling her name.)
 They pleaded and begged for her to eat them, and she hated not being able to.

 Her hand slipped through the glass.
 Startled, she pulled it back and looked at her hand as though it were a foreign object.
 Her hand looked perfectly fine and normal.
-Cautiously, she reached it toward the window.
+Cautiously, she reached toward the window.
 Her hand passed right through it, sending ripples across the face of the glass.
 She was able to put the other hand through as well, and then her head.